Program

 Soodeh Dadras, Ford Motor Company

-Deception-Resistant Stochastic Manufacturing for Automated Production Lines
+Deception-Resistant Stochastic Manufacturing for Automated Production Lines [PDF]

 Zeyu Yang, Zhejiang University